cortesi/ra/docs/context.md

 ## Algorithm Overview

-1. **Term Extraction**: Extract candidate terms from the source file using path analysis (directory names, filename), language-specific parsers (e.g., markdown headers), and a naive text tokenizer as fallback.
+1. **Term Extraction**: Extract candidate terms from the source file using path analysis (directory names, filename) and content parsers (e.g., markdown headings vs body text).

-2. **Term Ranking**: Weight terms by source (path > headers > body), filter stopwords (English + programming), and score using TF-IDF with IDF values from the Tantivy index.
+2. **Term Ranking**: Weight terms by source (path > headers > body), filter stopwords (English + Rust keywords), and score using TF-IDF with IDF values from the Tantivy index.
+Terms not in the index are filtered out.

-3. **Phrase Detection**: Extract candidate bigrams/trigrams from top-ranked terms, validate each against the index to check if it exists as a phrase, and promote validated phrases over individual terms.

-4. **Query Construction**: Select the top N terms/phrases by score and build an OR query: `term1 OR term2 OR "phrase" OR ...`
+3. **Query Construction**: Select the top N terms by score, boost each by its TF-IDF score, and build an OR query: `term1^5.2 OR term2^3.1 OR ...`

-5. **Search Execution**: Execute the generated query via the standard ra search pipeline.
+4. **Search Execution**: Execute the generated query via the standard ra search pipeline.